Get Instant Relief From Tooth Pain in Upland

 Replacement For Extracted Teeth

 After a successful tooth extraction, there’s an empty space in your mouth now.
 Depending on the location, some patients elect to get a replacement.
-At Alta Dental Care, our dental office provides the following replacement solutions:
+At My Dentist Upland, our dental office provides the following replacement solutions:

 - Dental Implants: For single tooth removals, dental implants are a great replacement choice.
 An artificial root is placed onto the area where the original tooth was.
 This makes a strong foundation for a permanent or removable replacement tooth.
 Implants are custom designed to look and feel like your natural teeth.
 Known for extreme durability, dental implants can last a lifetime with proper care.